 Colon cancer is the second-leading cause of cancer death in the United States.
 Good news is, it's the most preventable cancer!
 With appropriate screening, colon cancer is 100 percent preventable.
 Learn more about our colon cancer screening options.

 Genetic testing looks for certain mutations in a person's genes.
 This allows us to look for gene changes related to cancer.
-However, at the UMC Southwest Cancer Center, we don't just test on anyone who walks in.
+However, at the UMC Cancer Center, we don't just test on anyone who walks in.
 There are certain requirements you must meet in order to determine whether or not you should be tested.

-Texas Tech Physicians and the UMC Southwest Cancer Center continue to advance cancer care with a new lung cancer screening program that will improve the early detection and treatment of lung cancer in our region.
+Texas Tech Physicians and the UMC Cancer Center continue to advance cancer care with a new lung cancer screening program that will improve the early detection and treatment of lung cancer in our region.
 This cutting-edge screening technology is helping save lives.